telerik/winforms-docs/installation-and-upgrades/preview-releases.md

 1. This will navigate you to a Telerik UI for WinForms page showing **Latest Public Version** and **Latest Preview**.

-1. To get a specific version of the Preview, click on the Preview tab on the download page.
+1. To get a specific version of the Preview, click on the **Previews** tab on the download page.
 Then select a version from the **Version** list.
 To start downloading click on the file name or use the **Download** button.

     ![Telerik UI for WinForms Latest Internal Build Button](images/preview-releases002.png)